-- A Baccalaureate degree from an accredited institution; - Undergraduate courses in genetics, microbiology, cell biology, biochemistry, molecular biology, general chemistry, biochemistry, organic chemistry, general physics and calculus; - An overall minimum GPA of 2.5 (4.0 scale); - A minimum GPA of 2.5 in all biology courses and a minimum GPA of 2.5 in all supporting coursework in chemistry, physics, and mathematics (4.0 scale); - Two official transcripts from all institutions attended with indication of degree earned (if not in English, certified translations must accompany the transcripts); - Three letters of recommendation on Graduate Recommendation Forms from faculty or those in a supervisory role that are familiar with your academic, research, and/or career performance; - One page expository description of educational preparation, research interests, and career goals; - An interview with the Department of Natural Sciences, Pharmacy and Health Professions Graduate Program Co-coordinator; - Completed application for Graduate Education program admissions; - Application fee; - Although not required, submission of scores for the Graduate Record Examination (GRE) General Test, the Medical College Admission Test (MCAT), or the Dental Admission Test (DAT) may help in admission status decisions where some of the program content requirements are unmet.
-Note that scores cannot be older than 5 years at the time of the submission; - Test of English as a Foreign Language (TOEFL), if applicable; - ECSU Health Form; - A Residence Form; - North Carolina Science Teaching License (for Biology Education track); and

-• A letter of support from a public school official confirming the applicant's appropriate access to a classroom to conduct teaching research (if not employed as a public teacher).
+- A Baccalaureate degree from an accredited institution; - Undergraduate courses in genetics, microbiology, cell biology, biochemistry, molecular biology, general chemistry, biochemistry, organic chemistry, general physics and calculus; - An overall minimum GPA of 2.5 (4.0 scale); - A minimum GPA of 2.5 in all biology courses and a minimum GPA of 2.5 in all supporting coursework in chemistry, physics, and mathematics (4.0 scale); - Two official transcripts from all institutions attended with indication of degree earned (if not in English, certified translations must accompany the transcripts); - Three letters of recommendation on Graduate Recommendation Forms from faculty or those in a supervisory role that are familiar with your academic, research, and/or career performance; - One page expository description of educational preparation, research interests, and career goals; - An interview with the Department of Natural Sciences, Pharmacy and Health Professions Graduate Program Co-coordinator; - Completed application for Graduate Education program admissions; - Application fee; - Submission of scores for the Graduate Record Examination (GRE) General Test, the Medical College Admission Test (MCAT), or the Dental Admission Test (DAT); Scores cannot be older than 5 years at the time of the submission; - Test of English as a Foreign Language (TOEFL), if applicable; - ECSU Health Form; - A Residence Form; - North Carolina Science Teaching License (for Biology Education track); and - A letter of support from a public school official confirming the applicant's appropriate access to a classroom to conduct teaching research (if not employed as a public teacher).
 Required for Biology Education track.